Abortion in Nigeria: Practices and Consequences

 Many regions in Africa are known for their unsafe practices in health care and disease, specifically when it comes to young pregnant women and abortion.
 A major problem in these regions is that access to adequate health care is limited, meaning that options for safe healthcare practices are not easily accessible, and some turn to unsafe methods of handling their pregnancies.
 Abortion accounts for 40% of maternal deaths in Nigeria, making it the second leading cause of maternal mortality in the country.

 Healthcare systems in African countries have failed to make the proper changes to ensure a better future for their citizens.
 The government has either failed to make these issues a priority or they have attempted to introduce policies that had the opposite result of what was desired.
 Specifically in Nigeria, religious and cultural factors are major reasons behind the failure to address certain abortion issues.

 Many of the issues surrounding unsafe abortion focus on adolescents.
 Although unsafe abortion practices do affect most of the sexually active women in the country, it is believed that adolescents may require special circumstances and could be a reason for change in this area.
 Adolescents are the most in need of these services; if they adopt safe practices to avoid unplanned pregnancies, these problems could start to decline.
 In Nigeria, teens are the most likely not to use contraceptives to avoid pregnancy and the most likely to turn to unsafe abortion practices.

 Contraceptive use is a common issue for teens in Nigeria and there are no services to support this.
 Contraceptives are an important resource in a community where abortion and high fertility is an issue.

 The need for increased access to safe abortion practices in Nigeria is very apparent.
-There are several different methods used to try and ensure a healthy and safe approach to abortions, but Nigeria has not always been able to keep up with the costs of these medical advances.
+There are several different methods used to try to ensure a healthy and safe approach to abortions, but Nigeria has not always been able to keep up with the costs of these medical advances.
 In Nigeria, there are three first-trimester safe practices that are utilized to compare costs and effectiveness.
 Hospital-based dilatation and curettage, hospital-and clinic-based manual vacuum aspiration, and medical abortion using misoprostol are all considered to be huge cost savings and ultimately in the mother's best interest.

 Prior to women practicing these medically safer and more cost-effective methods, the rate of self-induced abortions was extremely high relative to other countries and regions.
 The side effects of using other methods have proved to be damaging to the mothers, resulting in high fevers, urinary tract infections, and genital trauma.

 There are also issues where the women who did induce their own abortions did so incorrectly and could have caused other complications by overdosing on misoprostol – a method that is most commonly used safely and cost effectively.
 An important aspect to take into consideration is that Nigeria is a region where there are low health system requirements and where they strive to use non-surgical options.